flatpak/flatpak.github.io/source/getting.html.haml.markdown

   ### openSUSE

-  A `flatpak` package is available for [openSUSE Tumbleweed](https://en.opensuse.org/Portal:Tumbleweed).
-To install, run the following:
+  Flatpak is available as a [1-click install](https://software.opensuse.org/package/flatpak) for Leap 42.1 and 42.2 and Tumbleweed.
+It can also be installed on Tumbleweed using Zypper:

   <pre>
   <span class="unselectable">$ </span>sudo zypper install flatpak